ugobriasco/white-summoner/README.md

 ## Intro

-This is a node library for generating high test merchants/users with realistic anagraphical data, address, phone numbers, MCCs and VAT ids.
+This is a node library for generating test users/merchants with realistic anagraphical data, address, phone numbers, MCCs and VAT ids.
 It is particulary sutable for eCom, fintech and KYC applications.

 ## Installation